-Brittany is a Postdoctoral Research Associate in the Caring Futures Institute, in the College of Nursing and Health Sciences.
-She is currently managing the deconstructing interventions component of the TOPCHILD Collaboration—a new project that is bringing together researchers from around the world to transform early childhood obesity prevention, by unpacking past interventions using novel methods to understand how they work, and for whom.
+She leads the deconstructing interventions component of the TOPCHILD Collaboration funded by an NHMRC Ideas Grant (2020-23).
+The TOPCHILD Collaboration is an international project is bringing together researchers from over 20 countries to transform early childhood obesity prevention, by exploring past, ongoing and planned interventions to understand how they work, and for whom.

-King & Amy O'Malley Trust Home Economics Postgraduate Scholarship
+King and Amy O'Malley Trust Home Economics Postgraduate Scholarship (2017-19)

 You consent to the use of our cookies if you proceed.